merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 <div class="blockquote-author">Lloyd-Price et al. 2019</div>
 </blockquote>

 For the studies characterizing their controls as 'non-IBD' samples (there were 3), we applied the same grouping of their samples within our dataset in order to be consistent.
-We also decided to include samples from people with colorectal cancer (CRC) (from [Feng et al. 2015](https://doi.org/10.1038/ncomms7528)) in the 'non-IBD' group, since inflmmation in the GI tract (including from IBD) can promote the development of CRC ([Kraus and Arber, 2009](https://doi.org/10.1016/j.coph.2009.06.006)), though no IBD diagnoses were described for the individuals in the CRC study.
+We also decided to include samples from people with colorectal cancer (CRC) (from [Feng et al. 2015](https://doi.org/10.1038/ncomms7528)) in the 'non-IBD' group, since inflmmation in the GI tract (including from IBD) can promote the development of CRC ([Kraus and Arber 2009](https://doi.org/10.1016/j.coph.2009.06.006)), though no IBD diagnoses were described for the individuals in the CRC study.

 We note that we did not exclude samples from individuals with high BMI from the healthy group, because the study that included such samples ([Le Chatelier et al. 2013](https://doi.org/10.1038/nature12506)) had already excluded individuals with GI disease, diabetes, and other such conditions.